cardinal-dev/Cardinal/webapp/docker/README.md

 `CARDINALCONFIG` to `/home/cardinal.ini`.
 Please make sure you know where the `.ini` file will be stored before building, so the environment variable is properly configured.
-If you want to try Cardinal in a development environment, just keep the defaults and then run `install.sh` from either outside or inside the container.
+If you want to try Cardinal in a development environment, just keep the defaults and run `install.sh` from either outside or inside the container.
 If you're going to use `install.sh`, please make sure you run it from the origin directory (i.e. `bin/`). `build-container.sh` is a very simplified method of starting up a Cardinal container, if you want a quick demo environment.